Brandeis Study Abroad Account

 Upon return to Brandeis University it is essential that you transfer the credit you earned abroad, otherwise your work overseas will not count towards your Politics Major/Minor.

-If you plan to study abroad during the Summer, you should complete a Petition for Major/Minor Transfer Credit (TC07) and bring the completed form and appropriate syllabus to an appointment with Professor Hindley prior to handing in the TC07 to Study Abroad.
+If you plan to study abroad during the Summer, you should complete a Petition for Major/Minor Transfer Credit (TC07) and bring the completed form and appropriate syllabus to an appointment with Professor Klausen prior to handing in the TC07 to Study Abroad.

 The Institute for International Public Policy (IIPP) Fellowship Program provides underrepresented minority students with the education and training needed to successfully enter, advance and lead in international affairs careers.